 There are wonderful photographers out there who create beautiful and even some extremely hot images using the same set up, the same lighting, angles and concepts for almost every model they shoot.
 Some are very successful, yet over time the images lose their ability to stimulate.
 A great images is not just enjoyed when first viewed, but more importantly when viewed again and again.
 It is the reason we pick certain images to hang in our homes.
 The ones we usually love the most are ones that can draw our imagination years after the shot was hung.

 When viewing these shots of Pete and when going back to the images of Scott from the first post, the adjectives I used in that profile 'respectful and elegant' were even more apparent.
-Devin and Art shots, especially their nude work is so clean and classic.
+Baker and Adams shots, especially their nude work is so clean and classic.
 They don't want you just to enjoy the models and their presentation of them, they want you to admire and appreciate them.
-I love the two distinct looks Devin and Art have created for Pete from their first to second shoot.
+I love the two distinct looks Baker and Adams have created for Pete from their first to second shoot.

 'Pete was great fun.
 He's adventurous and interesting with strong, sculpted legs and a wonderful runners build.
 He's also wonderfully uninhibited, walking around the studio nude without any need to cover himself between setups.
 That level of self-comfort is evident in every shot we took of him.